 Article VI.
 Dues

 The dues shall be set by the Board of Directors.
 Dues of new members shall be payable immediately upon notification of acceptance by the Membership Committee of their application of membership.
 Annual dues notices will be sent to all members of record by email.
-Nonpayment of dues beyond thirty (30) days of date due shall be reported to the Membership Committee by the Treasurer.
-The aforementioned dues are entirely for the conduct of the business of and the programmatic activities of 4 Corners ABA.
+The aforementioned dues are entirely for the conduct of the business of and the programmatic activities of Four Corners ABA.
 It is specifically noted that Association funds may not be used to defray the expenses incurred by Officers or Members to attend Program Meetings of the Association.

 Article VII.
 Committees